bibek12345/DIPC/CloudWorkshop_DIPC_1000.md

 4. Edit the tnsnames.ora file in the /home/oracle/dicloud/oci/ location to include the connection details that is available in the tnsnames.ora file in your key directory (the directory where you unzipped the client credentials file downloaded from Oracle Autonomous Data Warehouse Cloud).

+MAGU: so you copy the file first and then copy the content of the original file to the copied file ???
+ISn't that redundant?

 ```
 Note: The tnsnames.ora file provided with the client credentials file contains three database service names
 identifiable as: